This Hour Has Seven Days: Content

 This Hour Has Seven Days debuted on October 4, 1964, replacing the Cliff Solway-produced series Background.
-The show used a one-hour newsmagazine format which combined satirical songs (performed by Simpson or Christie) and sketches with hard news interviews, reports, and documentaries.
+The show used a one-hour news format which combined satirical songs (performed by Simpson or Christie) and sketches with hard news interviews, reports, and documentaries.
 It also played a major role in bringing to public attention issues that had been suppressed or made taboo both in television and society as a whole.

 Leiterman and Watson divided the show into different components, which varied in length and weight from broadcast to broadcast.
 As a review of the week's events, Seven Days would rely on film reports, linked with contexts and updates from the studio hosts.

 Seven Days combined two types of public affairs television.
 Following the first type, the show employed the direct-cinema techniques of contemporary documentary filmmaking to cover issues of public interest in depth through hour-long film essays.
 Second, the show invigorated discussions with public policymakers, and helped establish television as a medium of public accountability.
 Interviews were drawn from the latter style of broadcast, and were labelled the "Hot Seat," proposed as a "tough encounter with a prominent guest who is hot in the news and prepared to be grilled."
 The "Small World" segment added the element of a studio audience for interview sessions.

 The producers also planned to include background commentary by a range of Canadian and foreign broadcasters and writers; among them they proposed Alistair Cooke, James Reston, Blair Fraser, Rebecca West, Gérard Pelletier, James Wechsler, Simone de Beauvoir, and future Canadian Prime Minister Pierre Elliott Trudeau.

 Once each month, Seven Days was replaced by Document (1964–66), a single-item documentary series, also produced by Leiterman and Watson.
 One documentary commissioned by Document, Fox's Vietnam War film The Mills of the Gods: Viet Nam, winner of Film of the Year at the Canadian Film Awards, became one of the most famous documentary films ever produced about the war, with editing by Don Haig.
 Earlier, the creative team of Fox and Haig, along with cameramen Richard Leiterman, John Foster and Grahame Woods, had gone to Mississippi to cover Freedom Summer following the murders of Chaney, Goodman, and Schwerner in August 1964.
 The result, known as Summer in Mississippi, won a Canadian Film Award for Best TV Information and was shown on Seven Days.

 One of the most dramatic techniques was to ambush politicians and other figures at their homes or on their way to work and ask them difficult questions.